 Please note that on Windows 10 and following systems "dark mode" does not apply, by design, to Win32 applications.
 So, to set dark colours to PeaZip on Windows (as well as for any other Win32 app) you need to separately set High Contrast theme, or any other dark Windows theme.

 Image 6a: Peazip on Windows with High contrast mode enabled.

-As alternative it is possible to reduce the brightness of PeaZip's background colours from main menu Options > Settings, Theme tab, clicking on "low light" or "dark" labels on the right of Colour picker (which itself allows to select custom colours for application's backgrounds).
+As alternative it is possible to reduce the brightness of PeaZip's background color from main menu Options > Settings, Theme tab, from Color control in Advanced (hidden) group.